A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing: Support curve inference

 with non-centrality parameter $\lambda = n\left\{\theta_{*} - \frac{(\theta_{0} - m)\kappa^{2}}{n \, v} - \theta_{0}\right\}^{2}/\kappa^{2}.$ Thus, by rearranging terms in~\eqref{eq:logbfnormal}, we can compute the probability that the Bayes factor is below some threshold $\gamma$ by

 with

-Figure~\ref{fig:BFFdistribution} shows the distribution of the BFF for different sample sizes, a true mean of $\theta_{*} = 0$, a unit-variance of $\kappa^{2} = 4$, and with a local normal prior with the same unit variance \citep[a unit-information prior, see][]{Kass1995b} specified under the alternative.
-We see that as the sample size increases, the distribution of the BFF at the true mean shifts toward larger values, indicating more evidence for the true mean, as it should.
-On the other hand, the further away the BFF is evaluated from the true mean, the more its distribution shifts toward smaller values, indicating increasing evidence for the alternative, as it should.
+Figure~\ref{fig:SCdistribution} shows the distribution of the SC for different sample sizes, a true mean of $\theta_{*} = 0$, a unit-variance of $\kappa^{2} = 4$, and with a local normal prior with the same unit variance \citep[a unit-information prior, see][]{Kass1995b} specified under the alternative.
+We see that as the sample size increases, the distribution of the SC at the true mean shifts toward larger values, indicating more evidence for the true mean, as it should.
+On the other hand, the further away the SC is evaluated from the true mean, the more its distribution shifts toward smaller values, indicating increasing evidence for the alternative, as it should.